 PLEADING – Formal written application to the court for relief and the written response thereto.
 Pleadings include complaints, answers, petitions, responses, motions, and all counter pleadings.

 PRAYER – That portion of a pleading, usually at the end, which specifies the relief requested of the court.

-PRIVILEGE – The right of a spouse to make admissions to an attorney, clergyperson, or psychiatrist that are not later admissible in evidence.
+PRIVILEGE – The right of a spouse to make admissions to an attorney, clergyperson, or psychiatrist that is not later admissible in evidence.